ClementNerma/NightOS/docs/ux/desktop-environment.md

 ## Interactive windows

 By default, windows are _interactive_, meaning user inputs can be sent to them.
 They may be set _non-interactive_ to stop receiving such events and preventing users from interacting with them.

+## Fixed-size windows

+Fixed-size windows are windows whose size is fixed and cannot be resized by the end user.

 ## Common elements